 Is this too good to be true?
 The short answer is “possibly,” but a more in-depth answer is still in the works as scientists, registered dietitians, and researchers study its effects.

 All About Curcumin

-Turmeric contains curcumin, a chemical compound that is responsible for all the perceived health benefits turmeric has to offer.
+Turmeric contains curcumin, a chemical compound that is responsible for all of the perceived health benefits turmeric has to offer.
 Curcumin is a powerful antioxidant that is believed to be even more powerful than both vitamin C and E when it comes to its ability to repair damaged cells.
 Curcumin has also shown great promise as an anti-inflammatory agent, a finding that could warrant it being used in the treatment of a long list of medical conditions.

 Amanda Li, a registered dietician and owner of Wellness Simplified, is excited about the potential effects these studies might have on the treatment of chronic inflammation, saying “There is mounting evidence supporting curcumin’s role in inhibiting the inflammatory process, and thus reducing chronic diseases including obesity, type 2 diabetes, heart disease, and Alzheimer’s disease.”

 While clinical studies are still in their early stages, there are promising results that show that there may be some scientific truth to turmeric’s legendary holistic healing powers.

 Curcumin may seem like a dream nutrient, but one of its drawbacks is that it’s difficult for your gastrointestinal tract to absorb.